IModer/python/README.md

+# Asd

-# Some codes i wrote to solve thingies, also to practise git
+## Some codes i wrote to solve thingies, also to practise git